Also be sure to check out All Fluxx FAQ for more general questions. If you don’t see your question answered among these

 A: Since the cards drawn for the No-Hand bonus are separate from those drawn because of the Draw rule in play, and don’t count towards the number of cards drawn for your turn, YES, you get to draw two more cards when you increase the Draw from 2 to 4.

-Q: Can you use Skullduggery to cancel a Plunder – not on the Rule itself, but on a single act of Plundering?
+Q: Can you use the Skullduggery promo card to cancel a Plunder – not on the Rule itself, but on a single act of Plundering?

 Or to cancel City Of Thieves in Adventure Time Fluxx, or Crime Happens in Batman Fluxx, or Acquisition in Star Trek: TNG Fluxx

 Q: If something is played where “your turn ends immediately,” does it mean that you are not subject to the hand and Keeper limits that turn?